OOyaluade/cloud-infra-bootstrapping/README.md

 > \[!IMPORTANT]
 > Terraform requires that the **S3 bucket** (for storing the state file) and the **DynamoDB table** (for state locking) already exist before initializing the backend.
-> Terraform also does not need DynamoDB to be configured in it new update.
+> Terraform also does not need DynamoDB to be configured in its new update.
 You only need to set an existing S3 to `use_lockfile` to `true`.
 Don't worry, i have added this revised method to the `terraform.tf` file.
-Just remember to create the bucket that will manage your state file manually or use the CLI script bellow.
+Just create the bucket that will manage your state file manually or use the CLI script below.
-> This creates a *“chicken-and-egg” problem* because you can’t create them using Terraform if Terraform itself hasn’t been initialized yet.

 ---